w601sxs/mcp/src/postgres-mcp-server/README.md

 }
 ```

+#### Option 2: Using Direct PostgreSQL (psycopg) Connection (for Aurora Postgres and RDS Postgres)
+<pre><code>
+{
+  "mcpServers": {
+    "awslabs.postgres-mcp-server": {
+      "command": "docker",
+      "args": [
+        "run",
+        "-i",
+        "--rm",
+        "-e", "AWS_ACCESS_KEY_ID=[your data]",
+        "-e", "AWS_SECRET_ACCESS_KEY=[your data]",
+        "-e", "AWS_REGION=[your data]",
+        "awslabs/postgres-mcp-server:latest",
+        "--hostname", "[your data]",
+        "--secret_arn", "[your data]",
+        "--database", "[your data]",
+        "--region", "[your data]",
+        "--readonly", "True"
+      ]
+    }
+  }
+}
+</code></pre>

+Note: The `--port` parameter is optional and defaults to 5432 (the standard PostgreSQL port).
+You only need to specify it if your PostgreSQL instance uses a non-standard port.

 NOTE: By default, only read-only queries are allowed and it is controlled by --readonly parameter above.
 Set it to False if you also want to allow writable DML or DDL.

+## Connection Methods

+This MCP server supports two connection methods:

+1. **RDS Data API Connection** (using `--resource_arn`): Uses the AWS RDS Data API to connect to Aurora PostgreSQL.
+This method requires that your Aurora cluster has the Data API enabled.

+2. **Direct PostgreSQL Connection** (using `--hostname`): Uses psycopg to connect directly to any PostgreSQL database, including Aurora PostgreSQL, RDS PostgreSQL, or self-hosted PostgreSQL instances.
+This method provides better performance for frequent queries but requires direct network access to the database.

+Choose the connection method that best fits your environment and requirements.

 ### AWS Authentication